 - US-CERT incident data.

-Cybersecurity Performance Metrics Guidance (CPMG): A collaborative effort with appropriate stakeholders that seeks to improve the overall government-wide FISMA reporting process, including the development of a common set of FISMA reporting criteria, annual reporting guidance, the the quality of FISMA security performance measures, and customer support services.
+Cybersecurity Performance Metrics Guidance (CPMG): A collaborative effort with appropriate stakeholders that seeks to improve the overall government-wide FISMA reporting process, including the development of a common set of FISMA reporting criteria, annual reporting guidance, the quality of FISMA security performance measures, and customer support services.
 A single point of contact for non-technical customer support for agency representatives to access personnel with the expertise, resources, and knowledge base to answer questions regarding FISMA performance measures and FISMA reporting.

-Dave Otto, Acting Branch Chief: Cybersecurity Performance Management, Federal Network Resilience
+Martin Stanley, Branch Chief: Cybersecurity Performance Management, Federal Network Resilience